International Peace Studies (M.Phil.(Peace Studies) / P.Grad.Dip.)

 Teaching takes place in Dublin over two terms.
 A one term, non-degree course is available and is ideal for those on sabbatical, or for those who prefer a shorter period of study.
 There is also the option of attending single modules.

-Modules from the M.Phil. in Intercultural Theology and Interreligious Studies and the M.Phil. in Conflict Resolution and Reconciliation are open to students on the M.Phil. in International Peace Studies.
-Students seeking to be assessed for their work on a module in either of the two other courses must first secure the permission of the relevant course coordinators.
+Modules from the M.Phil. in Intercultural Theology and Interreligious Studies the M.Phil. in Conflict Resolution and Reconciliationare open to students on the M.Phil. in International Peace Studies.
+Students seeking to be assessed for their work on a module in one of the other courses must first secure the permission of the relevant course coordinators.
+Students may take up to two modules from other courses.

-Dissertation: A research dissertation (15,000 – 20,000 words) to be supervised by an appropriate member of staff and to be submitted by 20 August.
+Dissertation: A research dissertation (15,000 – 20,000 words) to be supervised by an appropriate member of staff and to be submitted in August.
+Students who complete the taught element of the programme but not the dissertation may be eligible for the postgraduate diploma.

 To apply, click on the relevant Apply Link below